Parliamentary Assembly of the Council of Europe: Notes

 The special guest status of the National Assembly of Belarus was suspended on 13 January 1997.

 The Russian Federation ceased to be a member of the Council of Europe on 16 March 2022.

+In January 2024, the Parliamentary Assembly of the Council of Europe resolved to not ratify the credentials of the Azerbaijani delegation, thereby preventing the Azerbaijani delegates from participating in the work of the Assembly.